ABOUT THIS SURVEY

 - While at your first antibody test (T1) appointment, your attending clinician at the CPL may verify that you completed the initial consent form and survey.
 Please note that appointments are walk-in, but you may want to call ahead as CPL clinic open hours are subject to change due to COVID-related restrictions.

-- Mark your calendar for a reminder to return for your next antibody test as you leave the clinic.
-The survey team will also send reminder emails for T2 and T3.
+- Mark your calendar for a reminder for your next antibody test as you leave the clinic.
+The survey team will also send reminder text messages containing your T2 and T3 surveys.

 - For T2 and T3, you will also be asked to complete an additional survey.

-The results of your antibody test will be available to you after each CPL visit through your Sonic MyAccess account at www.cpllabs.com/sonicmyaccess.
+The results of your antibody test will be texted to you and will also be available to you after each CPL visit through your Sonic MyAccess account at www.cpllabs.com/sonicmyaccess.
 Your test results and survey responses are protected by HIPAA regulations, just like your health records.
 Individual results will not be shared with your employer, professional organizations or any other stakeholders.

 MEET OUR TEAM